England and America are two countries divided by a common language.

 My US friends are pals or buddies, though I have a couple of mates in England.

 When I’m on vacation, I rent a car, but when on holiday in the English countryside, you hire one.

 When I’m back home, I stay in my apartment, while my English friends stay at a flat.

 Clothes shopping?
 For me, suspenders hold up my pants (or trousers).
 In the UK they’re a piece of sexy lingerie to hold up a lady’s stockings.

 Have a baby?
 Americans will push that kid around in a stroller, while the English get literal and use a ‘push chair’…

 Just some of the little differences between two versions of the same language, but this is more than just a tomato / tomato situation.

-Learn more about US and UK English (including all the accents).
-Sign up for a free trial of English lessons at gymglish.com.
+Learn more about US and UK English (including all the accents) with our online English course Gymglish.